Privacy Policy

 5. Cookies and Tracking Technologies

 We use cookies to enhance your browsing experience and collect analytical data.
-You can control cookie settings through your browser preferences.

 6. Legal Basis for Processing (GDPR)